 Inside this channel, we install a drainage system to collect any water that makes its way in through the exterior basement walls.
-Specialized membranes are attached to the walls to guide moisture into that channel, which will then direct water to a sump pump system that will pump water outside, and away from your home.
+Specialized membranes are attached to the walls to guide moisture into that channel.
+That will then direct water to a sump pump system that will pump water outside, and away from your home.

 We then cover the drainage channel with new concrete.
 In some cases, we cover your walls with a waterproofing solution.
 Sometimes it’s necessary to erect new interior walls, but that varies from home to home.

 It’s difficult to decide what waterproofing solution to use in your basement.
-While exterior waterproofing is the only method recognized by the International Building Code, that doesn’t mean it’s the best solution for your home.
+While exterior waterproofing is the only method recognized by the International Building Code.
+It doesn’t mean it’s the best solution for your home.
 In our experience, interior waterproofing provides protection from water leaks.
-This is especially true for older homes with stone foundations where digging outside can cause damage to the foundation.
+This is especially true for older homes with stone foundations were digging outside can cause damage to the foundation.

 Ready to consider having your basement waterproofed?
 Let the experienced professionals at Ray Arnold Masonry & General Contracting take a look at your basement and help you choose the best solution for your home.
 The best part?
 Our quote is 100 percent free.
 Call us at 440-834-8252 or fill out our contact form to schedule your quote today.